justinHume/web-components-site/source/get-started/use-it.markdown

 This module is included with a small web application that embeds SimpleRWC.js and wires a few controls, such as page-next and page-previous, to the SimpleRWC API.

-SimpleRWC.js should help you get started using and understanding Readium Web Components.
+SimpleRWC.js should help you get started using and understanding Readium.js.

 #### Instructions for setting up the demo
 To use this demo, you need to have a web server.